Google PhD Fellowship

 Research should align with Google AI Principles.

-A complete application comprises the following, submitted by the applicant as a single PDF to the link below.
+A complete application comprises the following, submitted by the applicant as a single PDF to the Faculty of Graduate and Postdoctoral Studies via the link below.
+Applications must be submitted by August 4, 2023 at 4:00 pm PT.
 Late or incomplete applications will not be considered.

 - Short CV of student's primary supervisor (maximum 1 page)

-- 2 to 3 letters of recommendation from those familiar with the student's work (one must be from the student's thesis advisor)
+- 2 to 3 letters of recommendation from those familiar with the student's work (one must be from the student's thesis supervisor)

 - Collected from the referees by the applicant and submitted as part of the applicant's application package.